gohugoio/hugo/docs/content/templates/functions.md

     {{ findRE "<h2.*?>(.|\n)*?</h2>" .Content 1 }}
     <!-- returns ["<h2 id="#foo">Foo</h2>"] -->

-`findRe` allows us to build an automatically generated table of contents that could be used for a simple scrollspy:
+`findRE` allows us to build an automatically generated table of contents that could be used for a simple scrollspy:

     {{ $headers := findRE "<h2.*?>(.|\n)*?</h2>" .Content }}